Guide to Refinancing Investment Property Tax Implications Australia

 Capital gains tax (CGT) is a tax that the ATO levies on the profits made from the sale of an income-producing asset, such as your investment property.
 Your capital gain or loss is essentially the difference between the sale price and the property’s cost base.
 In other words, you pay CGT on the increase in value of your property during the time that you owned it.

-• Stamp Duty
+- Stamp Duty

-• Legal expenses such as conveyancing fees
+- Legal expenses, such as conveyancing fees

-• Private valuation costs
+- Private valuation costs

-• Inspections
+- Inspections

 Key Takeaways

-Always weigh the costs and benefits of refinancing and consult with a mortgage broker and tax professional to ensure it aligns with your financial goals and situation.
+It is essential to carefully consider the costs and benefits of refinancing and consult with both a mortgage broker and a tax professional to ensure alignment with your individual financial goals and circumstances.
+Should you require tax advice concerning your investment property refinancing, please do not hesitate to contact Property Tax Specialists for expert guidance.

 DISCLAIMER: This information has been prepared without taking into account your objectives, financial situation, or needs.
 Because of this, you should, before acting on this information, consider its appropriateness, having regard to your objectives, financial situation, or needs.